 Any person over 18 years old can grant power of attorney under Argentine law at the Argentine Embassy in Sweden.

-The person who signs the power of attorney (principal) obtains testimony (copy) of the document, which he/she must send to the agent.
+The person who signs the power of attorney (principal) obtains a testimony (copy) of the document, which he/she must send to the agent.
 The original of the signed power of attorney is kept at the Embassy.
+The testimony is also issued digitally and sent by email to the applicant.
+The digital document does not require further certification in order to be used in the Argentine territory.

 Fee: amount in SEK equivalent to USD 80 every 25 lines or fraction lower than 25 lines, at the exchange rate valid on the day of processing.
 The exact amount in SEK is informed at the Embassy.